 Dimensional Ash Blonde Waves

-My go-to for keeping that icy blonde: Kérastase Blond Absolu Bain Ultra-Violet.
-The purple pigments swipe away any sneak-peek brass and leave the color totally frosty.
+My hair staple so as to maintain that icy blonde: Kérastase Blond Absolu Bain Ultra-Violet.
+The purple tint rubs off any sneak-peek brass and makes the colour completely frosty.

-What I really love is how this cut and color give my face the stage.
-One swipe of cherry-red lipstick or a killer winged liner, and I look like I tried way harder than I really did.
-Simply put, these waves practically beg for holiday photos.
+The thing is that I love the fact that this cut and color provide my face with the stage.
+A single smear of cherry-red lipstick, or a killer winged liner and I look like I put more effort into it than I actually did.
+In other words, these waves literally scream of holiday pictures.

 Voluminous Champagne Layers

-Start at the roots with foam like Oribe Grandiose for that essential lift.
-Use a round barrel brush and blow-dryer to give each layer a sexy little curl.
-Finish with a quick spritz of shine spray to let the champagne color pop under holiday lights.
+Begin at the roots with foam such as Oribe Grandiose to that much needed boost.
+Apply the layers using a round barrel brush and blow-dryer to provide a sexy little curl to each layer.
+Finally spray some shine spray to allow the champagne color to shine under the holiday lights.

 Chocolate Layers with Face-Framing Flow